polkadot-js/api/docs/start/api.tx.subs.md

   });
 ```

 As per all previous subscriptions, the transaction subscription returns in `unsub()` and the actual method has a subscription callback.
 The `result` object has 2 parts, `events` (to to covered in the next section) and the `status` enum.
 When this enum is in `Finalized` state (checked via `isFinalized`), the underlying value contains the block hash of the block where the transaction has been included.
+This does not mean the block is finalized, but rather applies to the transaction state, as further updates will be received for this subscription.

 ## Transaction events